NUBIC/ncs_staff_portal/README.md

-To further customize Staff Portal for your center, add one or more of the following configuration elements to the `[Staff Portal]` section of the configuration file. `bootstrap_user` is mandatory; all others are optional.
+To further customize Staff Portal for your center, add one or more of the following configuration elements to the `[Staff Portal]` section of the configuration file. `bootstrap_user` and `psc_user_password` are mandatory; all others are optional.

     # The initial user for Staff Portal.
 This user will automatically
     # granted the User Administrator role and will thus be able to
     # provision more users.
 The username must be one that can be
     # authenticated with the CAS server that Staff Portal uses.
     bootstrap_user = jrp

+    # The psc user password for Staff Portal.
+There will be application
+    # user with username as "psc_application"which will be used for
+    # communication between Patient Study Calendar and Staff Portal.
+    psc_user_password = "password"

     # for any futher development, developer's email address for development testing email
     development_email = "user@example.com"